aragon/hack/docs/tutorial.md

 - `api`: This is the current AragonApp instance.
 Use it to call methods on the contract.

 These are not all the entries but the ones we are going to use in the tutorial.
 To learn about all of them check the [useAragonApi documentation](https://github.com/aragon/aragon.js/blob/master/packages/aragon-api-react/README.md#usearagonapi).

+> **Note**<br>
+> We are using several components from aragonUI. aragonUI is a React library based on aragonDS, the Aragon design system.
+It aims to provide the elements needed to build Aragon apps that feel native to the Aragon ecosystem.
+We are not going into details of aragonUI on this tutorial.
+If you feel like to learn more, check the [Getting started guide](https://ui.aragon.org/getting-started/).

 #### Sending transactions